Fobs, Beer Pumps & Parts

 - The beer keeps flowing and the clients are happy

-What Is a FOB?
+What Is a Foam on Beer Detector (FOB)?

 Why Do You Need a FOB?

-If you lose a pitcher or more every time you need to change a keg or your keg even blows, the extra foam in the beer line may slow down your service start costing you money.
+If you lose a pitcher or more every time you need to change a beer keg or your keg even blows, the extra foam in the beer line may slow down your service start costing you money.
 Beer fob system eliminates these problems with ease.

 Beer fobbing is a must for long-draw draft beer systems when your kegs are in a cooler away from the bar and they have lines running underneath the bar all the way down to the beer tower.